-Roxanne Lu, who heads the PBG-JFC secretariat in the Makati Business Club, finds the dialogue to be useful in resolving governance and policy issues between government and the business sector.
+Roxanne Lu, who heads the PBG-JFC secretariat in the Makati Business Club, finds the dialogue to be useful in resolving governance and policy issues between government and the business sector2.
 A report by PBG-JFC shows that around 27 percent of their total number of recommendations from 2013 to 2015 have been sufficiently addressed, with 39 percent already being acted upon through adoption or implementation, indicating a good level of effectiveness of the PBG-JFC secretariat.
 How supportive are these recommendations to advancing inclusive growth is a valid point of inquiry.

 The relevance of this commitment to OGP values is not very solid, though it may respond to one of the OGP challenges, enhancing corporate accountability.
 If this is to be included in the next action plan, its relevance to OGP has to be sharpened.
 The IRM Researcher recommends that for this commitment to more sharply contribute to enhancing public accountability, it should target achieving the response of government to specific public issues affecting the economy and development put forward by the private sector.
+It is also important for the government to cooperate and take part in the public-private dialogues.
+Such a space is a good venue to discuss issues affecting business and economic development and in galvanizing needed support from private sector.
+This also ensures transparency, accountability, and inclusiveness in policy- and program direction of the government.

-Philippine Statistics Authority (PSA) reported in March 2016 that the incidence of poverty in the country is at 26.3 percent as of 2015.
+1 Philippine Statistics Authority (PSA) reported in March 2016 that the incidence of poverty in the country is at 26.3 percent as of 2015.

-Roxanne Lu, Director-Programs and Projects Unit and Maane Cauton, Makita Business Club (MBC) (MBC).
+2 Roxanne Lu, Director-Programs and Projects Unit and Maane Cauton, Makita Business Club (MBC) (MBC).
 Interview on 12 October 2016 at MBC Office.